How to watch live matches? - ExBulletin

 How to watch live matches?

-PAK vs ZIM 2nd T20I Live Score Streaming: Pakistan will take on Zimbabwe in the second of a match T20I series at the Queens Sports Club in Bulawayo on Tuesday.
-The former has defeated the latter by 57 runs in the first T20I and the hosts will be hoping to win the second game and level the series.
+PAK vs ZIM 3rd T20I Live Score Streaming: Pakistan will take on Zimbabwe in the third of the three-match T20I series at the Queens Sports Club in Bulawayo on Thursday.

-Left-arm spinner Sufiyan Muqeem took a career-best 3-20 in the first game.
-Pakistan posted 165 for four in their 20 overs after opting to bat first as Usman Khan hit 39 off 30 balls and Tayyab Tahir provided a late boost with 39 not out off 25 deliveries.
+Pakistan has already won the three-match series 2-0.
+Earlier, the visitors also won the ODI series 2-1.

-Captain Sikandar Raza led the Zimbabwean response with 39 from 28 balls but they collapsed from 77-2 to 108 all out as the visitors got to grips with the slow wicket.
+In the 2nd T20I, played at the same venue, it ended up being a sheer show of dominance from Pakistan, who derailed the hosts' innings and bowled them all out for 57.
+They chased down the target in 5.3 overs and won the series. by taking a 2-0 lead.

 Pakistan vs Zimbabwe 2nd T20I Live Streaming